balfieri/aws/README.md

 <p>
 This command will retrieve the launch index.
-The launch index is used to calculate which part of a larger job that this instance is supposed to perform.</p>
+You can use the launch index to determine which part of your larger job that this instance is supposed to perform.
+Its interpretation is completely up to you.</p>
 <pre>
 $ ec2-metadata -l
 </pre>